samueltwallace/rpgs/posts/waterfall.md

 Waterfall quest is a low-level quest, mostly used for its rewards (the skill experience points I didn't mention).
 It boosts you up many levels, and can be completed early on with some cleverness.

 Lorewise, it gives flavour to the region of the world it takes place in, near historically gnomish and elven lands.
 In RuneScape, these are not mysterious hidden folk, but organized factions with economies, governments, and histories.
-However, elves have long beengone from the known world for unknown reasons.
+However, elves have long been gone from the known world for unknown reasons.

 Most players might find Waterfall quest kind of charming on a first play, and just complete it afterwards for its rewards.
 It is required for further quests in the area, but its events and history does not develop beyond those described.